Distance: 4.7 miles (7.5 km) one way; 9.4 miles (15 km) round trip

 Doing it in one direction: Because there's road access to both ends of the trail, this is one of those rare Yosemite trails that you have the option of hiking in only one direction, and lots of people take advantage of this.
 If you don't have multiple cars to set up your own personal shuttle with, you'll need to park at one end and catch the Glacier Point tour bus to the other.

 Especially if you're trying to catch the bus down from Glacier Point to the valley, but to some extent in both directions, your best chance of getting a seat is to catch the first bus of the day.
 The large charter buses aren't allowed on Glacier Point Road, so the charter companies will often book large blocks of seating on the afternoon tour buses for their passengers, who otherwise wouldn't get to see Glacier Point.
 Since charter-bus passengers are notoriously allergic to walking, these tickets are almost always round trip.
-If you're worried about whether or not there'll be room on, say, the 10:30 bus, you can call the lodge tour desk at 209-372-1240 after the bus's 8:30 departure from the valley to find out how many tickets were sold and how many were one-way only, and you'll still have time to get to Glacier Point from much of Yosemite before the bus leaves again.
+If you're worried about whether or not there'll be room on, say, the 10:30 bus, you can call the lodge tour desk at 209-372-1240 after the bus's 8:30 departure from the valley to find out how many tickets were sold and how many were one-way only, and you'll still have time to drive to Glacier Point from much of Yosemite before the bus departs from there, so you can park at Glacier Point, take the bus back down to the valley, then hike the trail from bottom to top.

 Where to Buy Bus Tickets: If you're taking the bus down from Glacier Point, you don't actually buy a ticket - you just hand your $25 to the bus driver as the bus sits in the parking lot and hope he'll take it.
 If you're starting your bus ride from the valley, you can buy them online, over the phone at 209-372-1240, or in person at three places in Yosemite Valley: at the Yosemite Lodge tour desk (in the same building as the main check-in desk); at the "Tours" building next to the Village Store in Yosemite Village; and at the main check-in desk at Curry Village.
 You can buy tickets as far in advance as you want.